p4ulinely/fintwitibov/README.md

 ## To Do

+- Model to INDFUT historical data
+    - Route to display these data
+    - Mix these data - from DB, with the, already done, Tweets intensity.
 - Websocket to watch tweets from specific profile
 	- Generate JSON of frequencies and store them.
 - Find library, in pt-BR, to do the sentiment analysis, or find a dictionary with sentiment polarization.